xrhyliee/Group8_BCHM4400_Hackathon/README.md

 ```
 # 2. Tissue-specific eQTLs DNA polymorphisms
 ```
-chr11_4291719_G_C_b38
+eQTLs are genetic variants that influence the expression level of one or more genes.
+They help us understand how genetic variations can affect gene expression, which in turn can influence traits or disease susceptibility. chr11_4291719_G_C_b38
 Gencode Id	Gene Symbol	Variant Id	SNP Id	P-Value	NES	Tissue ENSG00000175800.5	OR52B3P	chr11_4291719_G_C_b38	rs77249606	5.4e-7	0.18	Whole Blood